 - Apple Siri: 500 Million (however, fewer people use Siri for search than Amazon Alexa or Google Assistant users)

-- Others: There are other digital assistance devices out there, but they aren’t as focused on search (notably Microsoft Cortana and Samsung Bixby).
+- Others: There are other digital assistance devices out there, but they aren’t focused on search (notably Microsoft Cortana and Samsung Bixby).
 There is no way (currently) to optimize for those ecosystems.
 However, we felt they were still worth a mention.

+Step 2 – Get Your Business Listed OnlineAfter selecting your desired voice search ecosystem, it’s time to get your local business listed online.
+Smartphones and other smart devices show business listings before traditional organic search results.
+What that means is that if your business listing is nonexistent or outdated, then you won’t show up in the first results for searches on those types of devices.
+When we say “get your business listed online,” we’re talking about using Google (or another search engine) to list your business hours, phone number, address, and other information on their platform.
 Don’t just add your business to one search engine’s ecosystem, either.
-Instead of focusing on Google alone, make sure you upload accurate information regarding your business to places like Bing as well.
+Instead of focusing on Google alone, make sure you upload accurate information regarding your business to places like Bing.
 If you don’t want to do all this yourself, you can either hire one of our SEO professionals or use an external tool to help reduce your time spent (like Synup).

 Step 3 – Make Sure Your Conventional On-Page SEO is Fully OptimizedBefore you focus on voice search optimization, you should make sure that your conventional on-page SEO is as optimal as possible.
 To do so, focus on the following areas:

 - Quality Content: Content is still the king of the SEO world.
 Always make sure you create authoritative, factual, high-quality content that provides your site visitors with the type of information they’re looking for.